webqit/quantum-js/README.md

 </details>

-If we could get the JS runtime to add "reactivity" to how it already works - this time, having each effect automatically maintain their own end state (to, as a whole, give us a *stateful program*), **we would have unnecessitated the manual way and would be actually leaving _machine-level concepts_ to the _machine_**!
+If we could get the JS runtime to add "reactivity" to how it already works - this time, having each effect automatically maintain their own end state, **we would have unnecessitated the manual way and would be actually leaving _machine-level concepts_ to the _machine_**!

 <!--
 <details><summary>Learn more</summary>